linked-data-dotnet/json-ld.net/README.md

 */
 ```

-_or_ using a custom RDF renderer object
+_or_ using a custom RDF renderer object, like this:

 ```csharp
 private class JSONLDTripleCallback : IJSONLDTripleCallback